aframevr/aframe-registry/README.md

 - If a component version for an A-Frame version is explicitly set to `null`, exclude it.

+### Excluding from the Inspector

+Components may be more optimal to use straight from code instead of from visual tools such as the Inspector.
+In such cases, specify `inspector: false`:

+aframe-codey-component:
+  names: codey
+  inspector: false
+  versions:
+    0.4.0:
+      version: 1.2.3
+      path: dist/aframe-codey-component.min.js

 ## Updating the Registry

 Add or update your module in the `registry.yml` file (not the files in